hohlerde/go-sha1-pow/README.md

+# Important
+The main repository is hosted at [Codeberg](https://codeberg.org/hohlerde/sha1-pow).

 # Proof of Work (SHA1)
 This repository contains a naive implementation of a Proof of Work (POW) using SHA1 hashes in Go.